The Partial Secret Untold History

 Jane Yolen has a wise voice.
 It has kindness and intelligence to it.
 Maybe because she’s a writer and a wonderful storyteller, but she just sounds like she’s been around the shire a few times.
 You want to hear what she has to say.
 So, I wanted to write something with her voice in mind.

+And I’d always wanted to write a love story that wasn’t about kids, about young love.
 Wizard Jack ended up being about a couple of old magicians (David Ossman and Jane Yolen) who had spent a lifetime together.

-Photo at right: David Ossman, Melinda Peterson, Phil Proctor.)
+(Photo at right: David Ossman, Melinda Peterson, Phil Proctor.)

-Phil Proctor and Melinda Peterson were coming to that year’s Minicon as guests of honor, so we knew we were going to have an amazing cast, a completely professional cast.
+We knew that Phil Proctor and Melinda Peterson were coming to that year’s Minicon as guests of honor, so we knew we were going to have an amazing cast, a completely professional cast.
 You don’t usually get that in Minnesota in the early spring.
 So, we let the play go a couple directions at once, because we could.
 This is the first piece where we combined heightened language, poetry, political satire and introduced squeaky toys into the fun and it all blended together.

 Listening back I don’t know where all the language came from, but there are a number of lines that just sound good all by themselves: